Bump on Head: 9 Causes, Treatment & When to See a Doctor

 Basal cell carcinoma (BCC) is one of the most common types of skin cancer.
 It is characterized by small skin lumps that grow and can spread over time.
 Dermatologists are often able to diagnose by inspecting the bump and collecting a specimen for lab analysis.

-What to do: If you notice any discoloration and bumps on the head, you should see your doctor for assessment and diagnosis.
+How to treat: If you notice any discoloration and bumps on the head, you should see your doctor for assessment and diagnosis.
 BCC is usually treated with removal of the lump with a laser or cryotherapy.
 To prevent it, is important to avoid prolonged sun exposure and to use hats and sunblock.

 7. Lipoma